itthinx/affiliates/readme.txt

 * Initial release (tested & working on production sites).

 == Upgrade Notice ==

+= 2.7.0 =
+* New built-in User Registration Integration added, reward affiliates for referring new users.

 = 2.6.2 =
 * Registration form improved with first_name and last_name attributes added so that these fields can be made optional or hidden.